Why Can't Sound Travel Through A Vacuum

 Current Trends and Studies

 In recent years, there has also been growing interest in using acoustic techniques for non-destructive testing (NDT) of materials in near-vacuum conditions.
-For example, engineers use ultrasonic waves to inspect the integrity of spacecraft components without having to disassemble them.
+Also, for example, engineers use ultrasonic waves to inspect the integrity of spacecraft components without having to disassemble them.
 These techniques can help detect defects or damage that might otherwise go unnoticed, improving the safety and reliability of space missions.

 Practical Tips and Expert Advice